www.scantips.com

 A. Black background

-A. Average of all pixels
+A. An average of all pixels

-A. Averaged result
+A. An averaged result

 B. White background